-A carpool carries 2 or more occupants in a private vehicle, including a voluntary driver who is heading to the same or nearby destination as the rider(s).
-Carpools bring employees to work destinations or to public transit stations.
-Carpools mostly serve moderate to long distance trips.
-Worksites with limited parking availability can benefit from a carpool program, which can reduce the demand for parking.
-There are three key ways to approach your carpool program: free carpool ridematching via Merge, carpool app-employer partnerships, or licensed ridematch software.
+partnerships, or licensed ridematch software. free carpool ridematching via Merge, carpool app-employer from a carpool program, which can reduce the demand for parking distance trips.
+Worksites with limited parking availability can benefit to public transit stations.
+Carpools mostly serve moderate to long as the rider(s).
+Carpools bring employees to work destinations or a voluntary driver who is heading to the same or nearby destination A carpool carries 2 or more occupants in a private vehicle, including There are three key ways to approach your carpool program:

-- Leverage carpool ridematching through a Merge employer network - Explore partnership with carpool apps Scoop or Waze Carpool - Subsidize parking fees - Subsidize carpool app trips - License software to create a private ridematch platform - Provide carpool trip rewards - Provide priority carpool parking - Leverage or implement a Guaranteed Ride Home program
+Leverage carpool ridematching through a Merge employer network

+Explore partnership with carpool apps Scoop or Waze Carpool

+Subsidize parking fees

+- Subeidize carpool app tri - Subsidize carpool app trips

+License software to create a

+- private ridematch platform - Provide carpool trip rewards

+Provide priority carpool parking

+Leverage or implement a Guaranteed Ride Home program

+$\langle \langle \rangle$

-Free Carpool Ridematching Via Merge
+Free Carpool Ridematching

-The Bay Area Carpool Program facilitates regional carpool ridematching on the free ridematch platform Merge, allowing employees to join a carpool as a rider or driver and form an ongoing carpool partnership with the same person.
-No payment from the rider to the driver is required when carpools are formed in Merge.
-Merge coordinates carpools between occupants with similar origin and destination points.
-To ensure program success, employers need to commit to regular and ongoing promotion of Merge to employees who will need to create their own Merge accounts.
-Employers have an option to use Merge to create an employer network on Merge allowing the employer to track participating employees' carpool trips and administer employer-funded trip rewards.
-Merge account using their work email to participate in the employer network and generate data on the employer dashboard.
-Employees can customize their account settings to match with other co-workers in addition to, or instead of, the general public.
-We recommend employers incentivize employees to setups accounts and continuously log their trips.
+The Bay Area Commuter Carpool Network facilitates regional carpool ridematching on free ridematch platforms, that allow employees to join a carpool as a rider or driver and form an ongoing carpool partnership with the same person.
+No payment from the rider to the driver is required when carpools are formed in ridematch platforms.
+The platforms coordinate carpools between occupants with similar origin and destination points.
+To ensure program success, it's recommended that employers commit to regular and ongoing promotion of carpool matching to employees who will need to create their own carpool accounts.

+We recommend employers incentivize employees to set-up accounts and continuously log their trips.
 This program approach is cost-effective for the employer and employee.
-Merge offers all users carpool rewards via points earned per logged carpool trip.
-Each trip earns 10 points, and 250 points earns a \$25 e-gift card.
-Eligible users earn one reward per month.

-Interested in creating a free employer network on Merge?
-Email your request to support@merge.511.org.